ziadti/gs-projects/rubiks_cube_simulator.md

 <img src="https://i.imgur.com/rKoM3Dt.png" height="500">

-Finally, I made the interface to interact with the cube which is just a set of checkboxes associated with each of possible moves + the reset button to reset the cube to its initial state.
+Finally, I made the interface to interact with the cube which is just a set of checkboxes associated with each of the possible moves + the reset button to reset the cube to its initial state.
 I used iterative calculation to store the history of the movements.

 This is the formula I used in this step: